Danavira/batch-etl-spark-airflow/README.md

 # Batch ETL Pipeline on Kubernetes
-Skeleton of a batch ETL using Spark to extract, transform, and load data into a Clickhouse data warehouse, with Airflow for DAG orchestration.
+Skeleton of a batch ETL using Spark to transform and load data into a Clickhouse data warehouse, with Airflow for orchestration.
 Run on Kubernetes using KubernetesPodOperator.

 ![ETL Architecture](images/etl-k8s-flow.svg)